EzharAnsari/dockerize-dotnet-app/README.md

 ## Dockerize a .NET Core App
-In this article, we look at the example project and see the step by step guide on how we can dockerizing the .NET Core App.

 ### Getting started
 These instructions will get you a copy of the project up and running on your local machine.